Harvard museum gets Chinese jade artwork back, 35 years after theft

 Thirty years later, it surfaced again in Hong Kong when a private seller hand delivered it to auction house Sotheby’s but was not able to provide any documentation about the art work’s ownership.

-When Sotheby’s searched the Art Loss Register database in 2009, the 6-1/2-inch (16.5 cm)-tall green piece was identified as the one missing from Harvard’s collection.
+When Sotheby’s searched the Art Loss Register database in 2009, the 6-1/2-inch-tall green piece was identified as the one missing from Harvard’s collection.

 The U.S. Justice Department last year granted the university’s request to have the piece returned and it was handed over on Tuesday.